keduba/my_test/content/authors/admin/_index.md

 superuser: true

-title: Kenechukwu Uba
+title: Kedman
----

-Kene is a graduate of the Erasmus+ Master's in Marine Environment and Resources.
-Working on the reconstruction of satellite imagery using computational algorithms for his master thesis relaunched a salient interest in machine learning, deep learning and neural networks.
-The interest in neuroscience and how the mind and brain interact comes from personal experiences.
+Graduate of MSc in Marine Environment and Resources.
+Interested in machine learning and its applications, neuroscience and mind-brain interactions, and the oceans.